Frequently Asked Questions

 That is great.
 Hosting a hub or event can make a big difference in your neighborhood.

-We will follow up to explore what a pilot hub or event could look like in your area.
+We’ll follow up to explore what a Twin Cities hub or event could look like with you.

 Ready to join Plentifully?

-Turn your surplus produce and garden resources into something that helps your neighbors.
+Turn your surplus produce, seeds, tools, skills, and garden resources into something that helps your neighbors.